-Click or tap the drop-down button of CLK select the desired source of the clock channel (CH1-CH4) from the drop-down list.
+Click or tap the drop-down button of CLK to select the desired source of the clock channel (CH1-CH4).
 If "OFF" is selected, no clock channel is set, and sampling is performed when a hop occurs to the data of the data channel during decoding.